-- Helping to prepare you for the certified Project Management Professional (PMP)® exam offered through PMI.† Students matriculated in or graduating from Walden’s accredited M.S. in Project Management program by June 30, 2014, and who apply for their credential exam no later than June 30, 2017, will receive 1,500 hours of experience‡ toward your Project Management Professional (PMP)® credential requirements.
+- Helping to prepare you for the certified Project Management Professional (PMP)® exam offered through PMI.† Students matriculated in or graduating from Walden’s accredited MS in Project Management program by June 30, 2014, and who apply for their credential exam no later than June 30, 2017, will receive 1,500 hours of experience‡ toward their Project Management Professional (PMP)® credential requirements.

 In addition, Walden is an approved provider of project management training by PMI.
 As a PMI Registered Education Provider (R.E.P.), the university has agreed to abide by PMI-established quality assurance criteria.
 Each project management course offered at Walden is worth 45 professional development units toward PMP certification.

 *Project Management Institute (PMI)®, PMI Today®, “Special Section: The Talent Gap,” on the Internet at http://www.pmitoday-digital.com/pmitoday/200906open (viewed online May 24, 2010).